bilalseen/weather-app-react/README.md

 - React
 - OpenWeather API

+ You can try out the application live on this [Vercel](https://weather-app-bilalsen.vercel.app) Pages link.

 ## Contribution

 If you want to contribute to the project, please create an issue to discuss your changes before submitting a pull request.